 If you're using credit cards strategically, as part of a comprehensive personal finance plan, your ultimate APR shouldn't make any difference.
-Even with median "go-to" rates around 15 percent, you'll save the most money with a zero percent credit card -- if you qualify for one.
+Even with median "go-to" rates around 15 percent, you'll save the most money with 0 APR credit cards -- if you qualify for one.

 Here's where our credit card calculators can really help you find the best possible deal.
 Let's say you've got $10,000 in debt.
 The Pew Safe Credit Cards Project estimates that the median credit card APR for excellent credit hovers at around 12.99 percent.
 If you already have a card that cheap, you can clear your debt in three years by paying $337 per month.
 Under this hypothetical scenario you'll end up spending $2,127 in interest along the way, but imagine what you'll do with an extra $337 in your budget once you've made your last payment.